RTXteam/RTX/README.md

 3. ARAX natively speaks the information standard&mdash;called the **Reasoners Standard Application Programming Interface**&mdash;that Translator has adopted for data interchange between Translator components.
-Team ARA&nbsp;Expand has been at the forefront of the development and stewardship of the Reasoners Standard API (as described [below](#api)), and with this perspective, ARAX was built from the ground up to seamlessly interoperate with other Translator software components.
+Team Expander&nbsp;Agent has been at the forefront of the development and stewardship of the Reasoners Standard API (as described [below](#api)), and with this perspective, ARAX was built from the ground up to seamlessly interoperate with other Translator software components.